 Following the release of her second album, Wolfgirl, Arlette won Songwriter of the Year at the 2008 Native E Music Awards in New Mexico.
 In 2009, she was nominated for the Independent Songwriter Awards and was an Honor Award winner at the Great American Song Contest.
 In 2010, she was named Artist of the Month by the Indigenous Internet Chamber of Commerce.
 Arlette was a feature performer at the Night Hawk Aboriginal Music Festival, as well as the Celebration Metis, International Aboriginal Day, Missing Women's March and Oppenhiemer Park Christmas Celebration in Vancouver.
 She also received international airplay this year on Radio Crystal Blue in New York City and released a music video for the song NDN Auntie.

 Arlette studied voice at the Saskatchewan Royal Conservatory of Music, as well as at the Banff Centre, where she contributed to the Songs of the Treeline showcase with Micah Barnes.
 In 2013 She was a highlight at the multicultural festival Tapestrama in Prince Albert, Saskatchewan.
-She is currently working on a new album with producers Glen Ens at Audio Arts Recording in Saskatchewan and Janet Panic in BC.
-Her new album is expected to be released at the end of 2016.
+She is currently working on a new album titled Matrilineal Line which is expected to be released in the winter of 2021.